stephenrdoyle/markdown-cv/index.md

 `2011`
 **Postdoctoral Fellow**
 Department of Genetics, La Trobe University, Australia
-Project: "Development of Markers for Ivermectin Resistance monitoring in *Onchocerca volvulus*"
+Project: "Development of markers for ivermectin resistance monitoring in *Onchocerca volvulus*"